dommanga/332project/README.md

   ```

   * If `true` → **recovery mode**:
     * Skip sampling / local sort / partition / shuffle.
+    * Report shuffle completion from checkpoint to Master.
-    * Wait for finalize command from Master.
+    * Wait for finalize, then serve checkpointed partitions to others.
-    * Reconstruct missing partitions using checkpoint & other workers.
+    * Request missing partitions and merge all runs to final output.

 #### 5. Recovery Mode (Worker)